Restraining order petition against Los Angeles Dodgers pitcher Trevor Bauer includes graphic details

 (CNN)A request for a domestic violence restraining order from a woman accusing Los Angeles Dodgers pitcher Trevor Bauer of assault includes graphic details, photos as well as messages between the two.

-The 27-year-old woman, whom her attorney said prefers to be identified as "Ms. Hill," said in the document, filed in the County of Los Angeles Superior Court and dated Tuesday, that while she had consented to sex with Bauer on two occasions, she alleges Bauer did things to her that she did not agree or consent to during both encounters.
+The 27-year-old woman, who her attorney said prefers to be identified as "Ms. Hill," said in the document, filed in the County of Los Angeles Superior Court and dated Tuesday, that while she had consented to sex with Bauer on two occasions, she alleges Bauer did things to her that she did not agree or consent to during both encounters.
 She alleged this included sticking his fingers down her throat, choking her until she was unconscious, punching her in the face and punching her vagina.

 Medical notes filed with her petition state the woman "sustained significant head and facial trauma."